 Public Charge/Affidavit of Support Requirement

-Applicants for adjustment of status -- including VAWA applicants -- must show that they will not become a "public charge" if they are granted U.S. permanent residence.
+Applicants for adjustment of status through family must ordinarily show that they will not become a "public charge" if they are granted U.S. permanent residence.
 This means they have to show they will not be a financial burden on society through the use of need-based public assistance.
+However, VAWA applicants are an exception -- they need not go through a public-charge analysis when applying for a green card, and nor do they need an Affidavit of Support filed on their behalf.
+(See I.N.A.
+Section 212(a)(4)(E).)

 Visa Fraud or Misrepresentation